-As shown in Figure 29 below, active family drug treatment court docket participants have varied.
-The number of active participants ranged from 21 to 68 over FY 2009-2018, with the greatest number of active participants occurring in 2010.
-While the number of participants has generally decreased since FY 2013, there was a one participant increase in FY 2017 and a five participant increase in FY 2018.
+As shown in Figure 25, the number of active family drug treatment court docket participants has varied.
+The number of active participants ranged from 21 to 68 over FY 2009-2020, with the greatest number of active participants occurring in 2010.
+See Tables 19 and 20 for socio-demographic specific information.

-Figure 29.
-Number of Active Family Drug Treatment Court Docket Participants, FY 2009-2018
+Figure 25.
+Number of Active Family Drug Treatment Court Docket Participants, FY 2009- 2020